 Or if it’s really urgent, you can remove your door to work in a room where you can regulate the temperature and humidity.

-The truth is if you are not careful, not only you will create a mess but can damage your wood items forever.
+The truth is if you are not careful, not only will you create a mess, but it can damage your wood items forever.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.